dustinhayes/concat-all/README.md

 # concat-all
-Convert a two dimensional array to a one dimensional array
+Convert a multidimensional array into a one dimensional array